maldoinc/wireup/docs/pages/lifetimes_and_scopes.md

 ## Lifetime Rules

+### Lifetime Rules

-Injectables have restrictions on what they can depend on based on their lifetime:
+Injectables have restrictions on what they can depend on to prevent **Scope Leakage**:

-- **Singletons** can only depend on other singletons and config
+- **Singletons** can only depend on other singletons and config.
+    - *Why?* A Singleton is alive for the duration of the application.
+If it depended on a short-lived object (Scoped or Transient), that object would be kept alive indefinitely, preventing cleanup and causing memory leaks.
+Wireup prevents this common pitfall by design.
-- **Scoped** can depend on singletons, scoped, and config
+- **Scoped** can depend on singletons, scoped, and config.
-- **Transient** can depend on any lifetime and config
+- **Transient** can depend on any lifetime and config.

 ## Next Steps